 This is the most effective and readily available option.
 To continue personal data transfers to countries outside the EU, put Standard Contractual Clauses in place between your business and the US-based organization you plan to transfer data to.

-However, the Court stressed that data exporters relying on SCCs are required
+However, data exporters relying on SCCs are required

 to verify, on a case-by-case basis that the transferred data will have the same levels of protection as within the EU.
 Companies cannot just sign the SCCs; they also need to check if they can comply with them in practice.